groupvine/gv-doc/notices/V20-Upgrade-FAQ.md

 <span id="v20-upgrade-FAQ-sendemail-confemail"></span>
 ### New!
 Confirmation Required for Emails from Personal Inbox to Unmoderated Groups

-Confirm emails sent from your personal inbox to unmoderated groups Spammers are sometimes able to highjack personal email addresses, and then send spam to all of that person's contacts, including the GroupVine email communities they are able to send to.
+Spammers are sometimes able to highjack personal email addresses, and then send spam to all of that person's contacts, including the GroupVine email communities they are able to send to.
 To help avoid